 Summary of open Confidential items

-Office of the Auditor General Information S ystems Audit:
+Office of the Auditor General Information Syste ems Audit:

-EA:2020/10 (1) (a) and (b) EA:2020/10 (3) EA:2020/10 (7) EA:2020/10 (9) EA:2020/10 (10) EA:2020/10 (11) EA:2020/10 (12) EA:2020/10 (14) EA:2020/10 (22) EA:2020/10 (23) High Moderate Moderate Moderate Moderate Moderate Moderate Moderate Moderate Moderate Moderate
+1. EA:2020/10 (1) (a) and (b) 2.
+EA:2020/10 (3) 3.
+EA:2020/10 (7) 4.
+EA:2020/10 (9) 5.
+EA:2020/10 (10) 6.
+EA:2020/10 (11) 7.
+EA:2020/10 (12) 8.
+EA:2020/10 (14) 9.
+EA:2020/10 (22) 10.
+EA:2020/10 (23) High Moderate

 Stanton Reg 5 & 17 Review

 EA 2020/12 (9) Moderate

-Office of the Auditor General - Financial Au ıdit
+Office of the Auditor General - Financial Audit

 EA 2020/12 (14) Significant

-AUDIT DETAILS MANAGEMENT RESPONSE ACTION EA: 2019/7 Office of the Auditor General's Performance Audit 2019 - Fraud Prevention in Local Government - Findings and Recommendations Finding: 1.
+AUDIT DETAILS MANAGEMENT RESPONSE ACTION PROPOSED COMPLETION DATE EA: 2019/7 Office of the Auditor General's Performance Audit 2019 - Fraud Prevention in Local Government - Findings and Recommendations Finding: 1.
 Entities have not implemented a coordinated approach to manage their fraud risk.
 2. Entities could make themselves more fraud resistant if they strengthen their controls; and 3.
 Better reporting avenues would help entities detect and respond to fraud.
 Recommendation: Develop a fraud and corruption control plan and review at least every 2 years.
 Risk Rating (prior to controls): High Risk Rating (with current controls): High Responsible Officer: Executive Manager Corporate Strategy and Governance Comments: Governance will review the City's current Fraud and Corruption Prevention Policy and prepare a control plan which incorporates this policy.
 The proposed implementation date for the plan is June 2020.
 The plan will be reported to Audit Committee annually and updated as required.
-November 2019 Governance to engage a review and implementation of January 2020.
-The two-yearly review of the p compliance calendar.
+November 2019 Governance to engage a consultant to undertake review and implementation of the fraud control plan in January 2020.
+The two-yearly review of the plan will be included in the compliance calendar.
 February 2020 Yet to commence.
-Further res required.
-March 2020 Initial discussions with City of shared resource / consulta currently on hold due to cha COVID-19.
+Further resourcing or a consultant is required.
+March 2020 Initial discussions with City of Nedlands in respect to a shared resource / consultant have occurred, but currently on hold due to change in priorities due to COVID-19.
 June 2020 No progress to date July 2020 No progress to date.
 August 2020 No progress to date.
 October 2020 No progress to date.
-June updated draft policy and control plan have been drafted subject to Council approval and control plan have been drafted subject to Council approval and and and the committee members in amendments were provided been made.
-February 2021 The policy will be presented to the 23 March 2021 Ordinary of for all staff is scheduled for April 2021.
+November 2020 The updated draft policy and fraud and corruption control plan have been drafted.
+The updated policy is subject to Council approval and public consultation.
+January 2021 Plan has been completed and was circulated to the Audit Committee members in December 2020.
+Minor amendments were provided by the Chair and have been made.
+February 2021 The policy will be presented to Council for advertising at the 23 March 2021 Ordinary Council Meeting.
+Training for all staff is scheduled for February and March and April 2021.
+31/12/20 Complete April 2021